jmcalalang/f5-automation-toolchain-lab/docs/module4/module4.rst

 Module 4: F5 Telemetry Streaming
 ================================

-Telemetry Streaming enables you to declaratively aggregate, normalize, and forward statistics and events from the BIG-IP to a consumer application by POSTing a single TS JSON declaration to TS’s declarative REST API endpoint.
+Telemetry Streaming enables you to declaratively aggregate, normalize, and forward statistics and events from the BIG-IP to a consumer application by POSTing a single TS JSON declaration to the TS declarative REST API endpoint.

 .. toctree::
    :maxdepth: 1